For over seventeen years Deborah worked as a Cognitive-Behavioural Therapist in London.

 For six years, Deborah also supervised colleagues who were interested in bringing mindfulness into their psychotherapy practice.

-Meditation and Awakening
+Awareness and Awakening

 Deborah remembers ‘meditating’ around the age of seven without recognising what she was doing at the time.
 When she discovered Vipassana meditation in her early twenties she immediately knew it to be her ‘childhood game’ and naturally felt moved to practice it.
 In the years that followed she spent much time in mindfulness courses and retreats.